anapremovic/Fitbit/README.md

 * Compare how relationship between the amount of sleep and the number of active minutes changes on weekdays vs weekends.
 * Visualize relationship between the number of steps in a day and the average daily heart rate.
 * Numerically see the average daily heart rate for a given step range.

+## Notes

+- The daily step data isn't completely correct as it does not match the hourly step data

 ## Contributors